markusheimerl/control/README.md

 Quadcopter control using machine learning can be framed as a Markov Decision Process (MDP), where the goal is to learn an optimal policy that maximizes long-term rewards.
 This approach leverages reinforcement learning (RL) to approximate solutions to the Bellman optimality equations, providing a robust mechanism for decision-making in dynamic and complex environments.

+This has turned out harder than I thought.
+The problem is that since all of this is just numbers its a little hard to remain grounded.
+Like what am I looking for?
+When is it right?
+Only hunches at this point...

 #### Modeling the Control Problem as a Markov Decision Process

 In reinforcement learning, the control problem is modeled as a finite Markov Decision Process (MDP) defined by: